 Mr. Ziegler dealt only with Luby.
 He was billed by Luby and paid Luby for the completed truck.
 Luby’s salesman did not advise him as to how much of a load he would carry in the truck.
 Luby’s salesperson did not warn him against overloading.

 After the purchase, Mr. Ziegler himself added a six- or eight-inch board to the dump body so that the five-yard body would hold six yards.

 It was customary in the area to put a five-yard dump body on a two-ton chassis.
 Cecil & Bruce testified they had mounted 30 or 40 bodies on two-ton rated chassis in the past year.
 The “greater majority” of these were five-yard bodies.

-The owner who had hired Paul Ziegler to hauling the fill confirmed this was a customary, standard practice in the area.
-He testified “It is almost a standard practice for a man buying a two ton truck to put a four yard body on it and build it up to haul six yards and some will request putting a smaller body on if they are a little short on funds and build it up later higher by sideboards to haul six…. but they all want to haul six yards on a two [ton] truck.”
+The owner who had hired Paul Ziegler to haul the fill confirmed this was a customary, standard practice in the area.
+He testified “It is almost a standard practice for a man buying a two-ton truck to put a four-yard body on it and build it up to haul six yards and some will request putting a smaller body on if they are a little short on funds and build it up later higher by sideboards to haul six…. but they all want to haul six yards on a two [ton] truck.”